vircon32/CommunityContent/CustomBIOS/BiosWithoutLogoDebug/Readme.md

 -----------------------------------------------------------------------------

-# Screenshot
+## Screenshot

 ![screenshot](Screenshot-BiosWithoutLogoDebug.png)

 -----------------------------------------------------------------------------

-# Additions
+## Additions

 The following is an overview of the changes made to `BiosWithoutLogo` for any deeper investigations:

-The addition  of a struct  called `instruction_opcode` to  store assembly instruction  mneumonics that  are  displayed.
+The  addition  of  a  struct   called  `string_data`  to  store  assembly instruction mneumonics  and portnames  that are  displayed.
 Also  used to display the memory section of the error.

 Due   to   an   issue   with  the   Vircon32   `itoa()`   function   (see https://github.com/vircon32/ComputerSoftware/issues/16),   any   DevTools